rainlab/user-plugin/UPGRADE.md

 Country and State models have been removed and can be replaced by installing the plugin **RainLab.Location**.
 The remaining profiles fields can be replaced by installing the plugin **RainLab.UserPlus**.

-In short, to retain the old functionaliy simply install the following plugins:
+In short, to retain the old functionality simply install the following plugins:

 - RainLab.Location
 - RainLab.UserPlus